 Restless Legs Syndrome Awareness Day

 The official RLS Awareness Day is held on September 23rd to coincide with the birth date of Professor Karl-Axel Ekbom the Swedish neurologist who first described Restless Legs Syndrome in 1945.
-The Awareness Day has been celebrated in other countries previously, however 2018 was the first year that this event was officially celebrated in Australia.
+The Awareness Day has been celebrated in other countries previously, however, 2018 was the first year that this event was officially celebrated in Australia.
 Please join us in raising awareness of RLS, a common yet often misunderstood disorder.

 Share your story